slub/kitodo-production-docker/kitodo/README.md

 Build and start all service containers
 ```
-docker-compose up -d --build
+docker compose up -d --build
 ```

 Stops all service containers
 ```
-docker-compose stop
+docker compose stop
 ```

 Stops and remove all service containers
 ```
-docker-compose down
+docker compose down
 ```

 ## Services

-When running `docker-compose up` all services Kitodo.Production (APP), Database (DB), Elastic Search (ES) and Active MQ (MQ) in our `docker-compose.yml` will be started and each as seperate Docker container.
+When running `docker compose up` all services Kitodo.Production (APP), Database (DB), Elastic Search (ES) and Active MQ (MQ) in our `docker-compose.yml` will be started and each as seperate Docker container.

 ### Environment file